StatCan/aaw-security-proposal/04-storage.md

 All users will have write access to the “Sync” bucket on the Unclassified instance, and all users will have read access to the “Sync” bucket on the Protected B instance.

+> **Recommendation STR-OBJ-02**: The above object storage synchronization
+> process be approved, providing a write-only bucket in the Unclassified
+> instance mapped to a read-only bucket on the Protected B instance.

 ## Receiving and outputing Protected B data to/from AAW